RichardForshaw/resume/mkd-blog/docs/blog/articles/2026-06-behaviours-for-ai-driven-development.markdown

 ---
 layout: post
 title:  "The Behaviour Gap 2: Enhancing your AI prompts with boundaries and focus."
 description: "In Part 1, we looked at the importance of defining product behaviours.
-Now we look at how this can actually benefit your AI agents and accelerate development."
+Now we can look at how this can actually benefit your AI agents and augment and accelerate your spec-driven development."
 tags:
     - agile
     - software engineering